IvoVellekoop/openwfs/docs/source/core.rst

 Detectors
 ------------
 Detectors in OpenWFS are objects that capture, generate, or process data.
 All detectors derive from the :class:`~.Detector` base class.
-A Detector object may correspond to a physical device such as a camera, or it may be a software component that generates synthetic data (see Section :numref:`Simulations`).
+A Detector object may correspond to a physical device such as a camera, or it may be a software component that generates synthetic data (see Section :numref:`section-simulations`).
 Detectors have the following properties and methods:

 .. code-block:: python